collective/diazotheme.startup/README.txt

 Four of the themes are to be used with Sunburst Theme as Theme base.
 The three default options you get with Initializr (http://www.initializr.com/):
-- initializr_h5bp (bare bones theme that just gives you normalisation and default text styling)
+- initializr_h5bp (bare bones theme that just gives you normalization and default text styling)
 - initializr_responsive, the responsive option (except with plonified colors)
 - initializr_bootstrap, HTML5 boilerplate bootstap option.
 It's got the hero